2000A/100daysofDataEngg/README.md

 Nested sorting columns sequencing is important.
 Nested sorting only make sense if you have repitition in your result we can take help of second column to refine it.
 Nested sorting ( More refining the result)

+Group By : Combines rows with the same value.
+           Aggregates a column by another column.